 Bedecked in white, a solemn Ladybird Johnson looks on as her husband, Lyndon Johnson, is sworn in as president aboard Air Force One in Dallas following the assassination of President John F. Kennedy.

-It became harder to tell what first ladies were wearing on Inauguration Day in the days of black and white photography.
-Here, Ladybird Johnson watches as her husband, Lyndon Johnson, is sworn in for a second term on Jan.
+It was harder to tell what first ladies were wearing on Inauguration Day in the days of black and white photography, but Ladybird Johnson's hat here looks fun.
+She watches as her husband, Lyndon Johnson, is sworn in for a second term on Jan.
 20, 1965.

 Pat Nixon looked jaunty in her red coat and black fur cap watching her husband Richard Nixon be sworn in as the country's 37th president in January 1969.

 Pat Nixon also wore fur for her husband's second inauguration in January 1973, sporting a teal-colored coat with fur trim.

 Betty Ford accented her white and baby blue suit with a large white flower in this family picture taken the day of Gerald Ford's inauguration in August 1974.

 Rosalyn Carter was pretty in teal while walking Pennsylvania Avenue with President Jimmy Carter following his inauguration in January 1977.

 Looking smart in her signature red dress, Nancy Reagan shares an embrace with her husband President Ronald Reagan in this undated photo.